Metaswitch/clearwater-readthedocs/Manual Install.md

 Gemini and Memento can run integrated into the Sprout nodes, or they can be run as standalone application servers.

 To install Gemini or Memento as a standalone server, follow the same process as installing a Sprout node.
 Make sure not to cluster the new standalone Sprout nodes with the existing Sprout nodes, and don't add them to the existing Sprout DNS cluster.

+The `sprout_hostname` setting in `/etc/clearwater/config` on standalone application servers should be set to the cluster of the standalone application servers, for example, `memento.cw-ngv.com`.